CONP-PCNO/conp-portal/README.md

 ```

 The application should now be live on `http://localhost:5000/`

+### Experiments Portal

+If you would like to run the run the experiments portal with hot module replacement, in a separate terminal run:

+    npm start --prefix app/static/lib/experiments-portal

+To build the experiments portal, run:

+    npm run build --prefix app/static/lib/experiments-portal

 ### Testing

 We use the pytest framework for testing all aspects of the application.
 This will be automatically run by TravisCI when a pull request is made.